 Fraser Range Project

-Through its history as a Mark Creasy-controlled company, Galileo has amassed a 67% interest in Fraser Range tenements and is actively exploring for magmatic massive sulphide- nickel-copper deposits.
+Galileo has amassed a 67% interest in its Fraser Range tenements, the remainder is controlled by Mark Creasy, and the Company is actively exploring for magmatic massive sulphide- nickel-copper deposits.

 Galileo’s Fraser Range project is located across two areas – the northern Kitchener zone which hosts the company’s Lantern and Nightmarch prospects and the southern Yardilla zone, which holds the Empire Rose and Yardilla South prospects.